 Homeowners have long been able to buy an endorsement (an amendment) on their home insurance policy to cover sewer backup damage.
-And recently, some insurance companies added endorsements to include damage from exterior freshwater floods, like rising river levels, storms, and overflowing downspouts.
-Coverage for salt water flooding and tsunami damage isn’t available.
+And recently, some insurance companies added overland water endorsements to include damage from exterior freshwater floods, like rising river levels, storms, and overflowing downspouts.
+Coverage for saltwater flooding and tsunami damage isn’t available.

 At Aviva Canada and RSA, customers can choose between a simple endorsement for sewer backup, sump and septic tank damage, and a comprehensive endorsement that includes sewer backup and freshwater floods.
-The Co-operators only offers a comprehensive endorsement, and at Square One Insurance, the comprehensive endorsement is automatically included in all eligible policies.
+The Co-operators only offers a comprehensive endorsement.
+At Square One Insurance, the comprehensive endorsement is automatically a part of all eligible policies.
 You can’t, however, only buy an endorsement for overland flooding without the sewer backup coverage.

-Aviva’s comprehensive overland water protection insurance is available for homeowners and tenants across Canada, as well as for seasonal and investment properties.
-You can set the deductible—the amount you’ll pay if a flood occurs—at either $1,000, $2,500, $5,000, $10,000, $25,000, or $50,000.
+Aviva’s comprehensive overland water protection is available with homeowners insurance and tenants insurance across Canada, as well as for seasonal and investment properties.
+You can set the deductible (the amount you’ll pay if you need to use your flood insurance ) at either $1,000, $2,500, $5,000, $10,000, $25,000, or $50,000.
 Of course, the higher the deductible, the lower the monthly premium.

 Bonus: Aviva Canada will provide $1,000 towards installing sump pump, a backwater valve, or another device that can help prevent future sewer backup losses.